-Year 11 Year 12 Task 1 An in Lab Practical Investigation and A Research Task and in class validation Chemistry Skills task based on the exercise based on the Drivers of Reactions and Properties and Structure of Matter Module Equilibrium and Acid Reactions Modules.
-Task 2 One 1/12 hour Half-Yearly Examination in A Practical Investigation derived from the Acid/ Term 2 Base reactions Module Task 3 A Depth Study Report based on the A Depth Study report, analysing data collected Introduction to Quantitative Chemistry in class and historical data.
-The Depth Study is Module derived from the Carbon Chemistry Module and is reported on individually.
+Year 11 Year 12 Task 1 An in Lab Practical Investigation and A Research Task and in class validation exercise Chemistry Skills task based on the Properties based on the Drivers of Reactions and Equilibrium and Structure of Matter Module and Acid Reactions Modules.
+Task 2 A Depth Study Report based on the A Practical Investigation derived from the Acid/ Base Introduction to Quantitative Chemistry Module reactions Module Task 3 One Yearly Examination in Term 3 A Depth Study report, analysing data collected in class and historical data.
+The Depth Study is derived from the Organic Chemistry Module and is reported on individually.
 Task 4 A three hour Trial Examination

 Please note that it is currently only permissible for a student to study up to 7 Units of Science.
-(3 subjects from Biology /Chemistry/Physics/Earth and Environmental Science/ Investigating Science) For further information contact Scott Hollingsworth on 6659 3374 or scott.hollingsworth@det.nsw.edu.au
+(3 subjects from Biology /Chemistry/Physics/Earth and Environmental Science/ Investigating Science)

+For further information contact Kellie Sedunary on 6659 3639 or kellie.sedunary2@det.nsw.edu.au